Skip to content

 knowledge sharing

-Knowledge sharing is defined as the process of exchanging ideas, insights, best practices, lessons learned, and expertise between individuals or groups within an organization.
+Knowledge sharing is the process of exchanging ideas, insights, best practices, lessons learned, and expertise between individuals or groups within an organization.
 It involves tapping into the collective wisdom of individuals within an organization and making it accessible to all.
+There are four key steps to encourage knowledge sharing in the workplace:

 Inefficient knowledge sharing or even lack of sharing knowledge is often a bottleneck to productivity and people underestimate the impact on the organization’s bottom line.
 In fact, the average U.S. enterprise-size company could be losing $4.5 million in productivity due to knowledge loss!